How to spend 2 days in Antigua Guatemala

 As we descended, the sun was setting upon Antigua which gave us an unparalleled view everyone needs to experience.
 Pictures do not do it justice—the feeling was simply magical, adding even more to our already incredible experience.

-I had issues from a back injury so Pacaya was enough testing of my body.
-I was offered a horse but I felt they were not in good condition so I soldiered on and felt immense pride to have completed the hike on my own two feet.
+I had issues from a back injury so Pacaya Volcano was enough testing of my body.
+I was offered a horse, but I felt they were not in good condition, so I soldiered on and felt immense pride to have completed the hike on my own two feet.

-Pacaya is the most popular volcano hike in Guatemala, however, if are ready and physically able for a bigger challenge, you should consider hiking Acatenango, the third-highest volcano in all of Central America.
+Pacaya is the most popular volcano hike in Guatemala; however, if you are ready and physically able for a bigger challenge, you should consider hiking Acatenango, the third-highest volcano in all of Central America.

 Visit The Many Cathedrals Of Antigua